Sexual function and cervical spine instability in men and women

 In a clinic like ours, where we see many cervical spine patients.
 One out of 20 patients looking for improvement in sexual function as the main priority of their neck pain is a significant number.

-Neurologists find erectile dysfunction, walking difficulties, urinary hesitation as curious aspects of neck problems
+Neurologists find erectile dysfunction, walking difficulties, and urinary hesitation as curious aspects of neck problems

-A report in the medical journal Neurology (2) reveals how doctors are now seeing erectile and sexual dysfunction as components of a cervical spine, neck problem.
+A report in the medical journal Neurology (2) reveals how doctors are now seeing erectile and sexual dysfunction as components of a cervical spine, and neck problem.

 In this report, a 51-year-old man went to University Hospital at the University of Athens in Greece.
 He had neck pain, right-hand weakness, and a progressively deteriorating gait.
 The onset of symptoms occurred one month before hospital admission with cervical neck pain that worsened during neck flexion (the movement of the chin on the chest).
 A few days later he noticed reduced dexterity and numbness of his right hand.
 During the following three weeks, his gait became increasingly unstable.
 Additionally, he reported erectile dysfunction and urinary hesitancy.
 No previous trauma was recalled.
 In other words, he did not know how this started but it was getting worse fast.

 This turned out to be a very complicated case.
 But for the purpose of this article, the example is that this patient’s erectile dysfunction and walking problems were related to spinal cord compression and the patient has an excellent response to steroids, however, the response was short-lived and the symptoms got that much worse.
 The connection?
 Erectile dysfunction can be a problem of the cervical spine.